hyperledger-archives/grid-rfcs/text/0025-purchase-order.md

 The Collaborative Sub-Workflow offers trade partners a means to manage purchase order records exclusively on Grid.
 Without the need to maintain data integrity with external systems of record, more actions are available to trade partners.

-This workflow illustrates a potential long-term vision for this business capability on Grid.
-A detailed explanation has been omitted for brevity.
+> Note: This workflow illustrates a potential long-term vision for this
+> business capability on Grid.
+A detailed explanation has been omitted for
+> brevity.

 ## Workflow State Permissions